khrynczenko/compimg/README.md

 ## Note
 Keep in mind that metrics are not aware of what kind of image you are passing.
-If metric relies on intensity values and you have YCbCr image you should pass only the first channel to the computing routine.
+If metric relies on intensity values and you have YCbCr image you should probably pass only the first channel to the computing subroutine.

 ## Help
 If you have any problems or questions please post an issue.